Logo Voyage

 • 14 Kazungula.
 A near-quadripoint where Zambia has a few hundred metres of Botswana in the river Zambezi, separating Namibia from Zimbabwe.
 Kazungula (Q2305536) on Wikidata Kazungula on Wikipedia

 • 15 Three Country Cairn (Treriksröset, Treriksrøysa, Kolmen valtakunnan rajapyykki) (near Kilpisjärvi).
 The tripoint between Sweden, Finland and Norway is the world's northernmost, and also Sweden's northernmost point.
-It can be reached by hiking from the nearest villages or from the ferry quay.
+It can be reached by hiking from the nearest villages or from the ferry quay serving visitors to the tripoint and hikers continuing farther.
 Three-Country Cairn (Q1139153) on Wikidata Three-Country Cairn on Wikipedia

 • 16 Märket lighthouse.
 A skerry in the Åland archipelago, shared between Sweden and Finland.
-A lighthouse was built in 1885, as the island was the westernmost point of the Russian Empire; however on the Swedish part of the island.
-In 1985, the border was adjusted so the lighthouse stands on Finnish soil.
+A lighthouse was built in 1885, when the island was the westernmost point of the Russian Empire; however on the Swedish part of the island.
+In 1985, the border was adjusted so the lighthouse stands on Finnish soil, but needed to be tweaked so that neither the land nor the sea area of the countries would be affected.
 Märket (Q163395) on Wikidata Märket on Wikipedia

 • 17 Penon de Velez de la Gomera (Spanish North Africa and Morocco).
 An isthmus of 85 metres, said to be the world's shortest national border.
 Peñón de Vélez de la Gomera (Q191146) on Wikidata Peñón de Vélez de la Gomera on Wikipedia